Trivernis/mediarepo/_docs/10_installation.md

 you can use the executable directly or need to use one of the bundles.
 I haven't really tested that so you have to figure it out yourself.

-The daemon application only comes a a single executable as it only requires minimal external dependencies which should be installed on most systems.
+The daemon application only comes as a single executable as it only requires minimal external dependencies which should be installed on most systems.
 You can use the daemon manually to initialize and host a repository or you can use the client to do the initialization and daemon startup for you.